idenfy/Documentation/pages/ANDROID-SDK.md

                 .build();
 ```

-***Note**: We recommend to implement initialization with the manual identification results.
-Regular V2 initialization will be removed in the future, while initialization with manual identification results provides easier integration, existing **V2 version** customization options and similar callbacks handling to our iFrame integration.
+***Note**: We recommend to implement the initialization with the manual identification results.
+The regular V2 initialization will be removed in the future, while initialization with the manual identification results provides easier integration, existing **V2 version** customization options and similar callbacks handling to our [iFrame solution](https://github.com/idenfy/Documentation/blob/master/pages/ClientRedirectToWebUiIframe.md).

 ### 5. Presenting Activity